-This festival usually takes place in September and is based around the City Road Lock, Basin and towpath alongside the Regents Canal, also local streets and a park, in Islington, North London.
+Location: Taking place around the City Road Lock, basin and towpath alongside the Regent's Canal, as well as local streets and park, in Islington,

-Angel Day started in the 1980's by the late Crystal Hale as a fundraising event for the narrow boat 'Angel', used to give inner-city children boat rides and trips into the countryside.
-In 1986 with the help of event organiser Jim Langdon, the Angel Canal Festival was born.
+Angel Day started in the 1980s by the late Crystal Hale as a fundraising event for the narrowboat 'Angel'.
+It used to give inner-city children boat rides and trips into the countryside.
+In 1986 with the help of event organiser Jim Lagdon, the Angel Canal Festival was born.

 Years before, Crystal had spearheaded a successful campaign to save the City Road Basin from being filled in and built on.
 With the help of family, friends, local people and councillors, Crystal started up two clubs on the City Road Basin; the Angel Community Canal Boat Trust (ACCT) and the Islington Boat Club (IBC).
 Today, the basin is still home to the two thriving clubs who use it extensively for the benefit of thousands of youngsters every year.